|CRDAMC Homepage | CRDAMC Library Phone #: (254) 288-8366 | CRDAMC Library Fax #: (254) 288-8368|

 by Rosalyn Carson-DeWitt, MD

-One tool used to estimate weight range is called the body mass index (BMI).
-This scale determines weight ranges based on height.
+One tool used to check weight range is the body mass index (BMI).
+This scale creates weight ranges based on height.
 BMI levels in adults include:

 Factors that can influence the development of obesity include: